 Tim Dodd talks to William Green about Vera Moore (1896-1997), one of the first New Zealand-born pianists to have an international performing career.

 Vera Moore was born in Dunedin in 1896 into a musical family.
-Her father was a church organist; her brother Frederick was also a pianist and became Professor of Piano at the Royal Academy of Music, London.
+Her father was a church organist; her older brother Frederick was also a pianist and became Professor of Piano at the Royal Academy of Music, London.

 As a teenager, Vera showed great promise as a pianist, winning several competitions in New Zealand.
 She even won a grand piano as a prize at a Christchurch competition when she was 16.